-Enid Cox Doctoral Fellowship Priorities
+Enid Cox Doctoral Assistantship Priorities

-Based on the substantive areas of interest of Dr. Enid Cox, for whom the fellowships are named, priorities for receipt of Enid Cox Doctoral Fellowships are:
+Based on the substantive areas of interest of Dr. Enid Cox, for whom the Assistantships are named, priorities for receipt of Enid Cox Doctoral Assistantships are:

-- b) students who have a research focus on international social work or social work that is not U.S.-based, and/or; - c) students who have a research focus on gerontology.
+- a) students from outside the U.S.; - b) students who have a research focus on international social work or social work that is not U.S.-based, and/or; - c) students who have a research focus on gerontology.

-If there are no eligible students who meet these priorities (or students who meet the priorities are not demonstrating strong performance in the completion of the program), however, other students may be considered.
-Consideration for Enid Cox Doctoral Fellowships are made based on a combination of the fellowship priorities and the performance of the eligible doctoral students.
+If there are no eligible students who meet these priorities (or students who meet the priorities are not demonstrating strong performance in the completion of the program)other students may be considered.
+Consideration for Enid Cox Doctoral Assistantships is made based on a combination of the assistantship priorities and the performance of the eligible doctoral students.

-Logistics of Doctoral Fellowship Funding
+Logistics of Doctoral Assistantship Funding